Best fits for NFL's top 25 free agents

 The fit: Rams

 Ansah has had an injury-riddled season, concluding with a shoulder issue that landed him on injured reserve.
 Ansah is at his best when he gets to pin his ears back and rush the passer, something the Rams are going to continue to hunt for if they are unable to retain Dante Fowler Jr. The reality for Los Angeles is that one-year deals for non-core players are going to be a massive resource: The team has recently paid Aaron Donald and Todd Gurley on record-setting deals, with Marcus Peters and others (Jared Goff, eventually) on the horizon.
-Ansah on a one-year, prove-it deal makes sense.
+Ansah on a one-year prove-it deal makes sense.